Home Advice 10 Tops Tips For Starting A Garden

 Pick The Plants

-There are some people that thumb through catalogs for months, while there are others that will go into the garden center and buy what catches their eye.
-Either method will work, just be sure that you are selecting plants that are good for your soil, the amount of sunlight you get in your garden, and your climate.
+There are some people who thumb through catalogs for months, while there are others who will go into the garden center and buy what catches their eye.
+Either method will work.
+Just be sure that you are selecting plants that are good for your soil, the amount of sunlight you get in your garden, and your climate.
 You can even take the time to surf around online to determine the right plants to buy.
 Some great annuals for beginners include marigolds, cosmos, geraniums, impatiens, sunflowers, calendula, and zinnias.
 Good perennial choices include lamb’s ears, Russian sage, purple coneflowers, black-eyed Susans, pansies, phlox, and daylilies – The Tree Center has a good selection.
 Amaryllis bulbs also make a great choice since they’re easy to grow and are long-lasting.
 Good vegetable choices include peppers, lettuce, cucumbers, and tomatoes.
 Here is a great article on the care of Amaryllis.

 pots-716579_640